AlfonsoJan/DeepBayesMutSig/README.md

 <sub><sub>**Hanze University of Applied Sciences, Groningen**</sub></sub>
 <sub><sub>**UMCG department of Epidemiology, Groningen**</sub></sub>

 This project aims to refine the statistical model and the current representation of mutations in building mutational signatures in cancer using deep Bayesian neural nets.
 Cancer is characterized by uncontrolled growth of cells, which is primarily acquired by mutation of the genome.
 These mutations have accrued by exposure to DNA-damaging processes coming from within (endogenous) and from outside (exogenous) throughout the course of life.
-By looking at the direct context of the mutations, we can infer the way these mutations were created (aetiology).
+By looking at the direct context of the mutations, we can infer the way these mutations were created.

 ## Table of Contents

 - [Introduction](#introduction)